Anthony Perre, MD

 A native of Philadelphia, Dr. Perre graduated from medical school at the Medical College of Pennsylvania (now known as Drexel University’s College of Medicine), where he also completed an internship and residency, serving as Chief Resident.

 Dr. Perre is board certified and has been recognized by Philadelphia magazine and Delaware Valley Consumers’ CHECKBOOK as a “Top Doctor” in internal medicine.
-In addition, he was recognized as one of Castle Connolly's Top Doctors® in 2013.
+In addition, he was recognized as one of Castle Connolly's Top Doctors® in 2013, and in 2017 was recognized as a Philadelphia Magazine Top Docs™ award winner in Internal Medicine.

 Dr. Perre belongs to several professional organizations, including the Pennsylvania Medical Society, the American College of Physicians and the Alpha Omega Alpha Honor Medical Society.